 Jalopy comes as a compressed JAR Archive (JAR) that contains all necessary application files.
 The JAR is executable and provides a graphical setup wizard that lets you install the software in a few easy steps.
 If you're about to install Jalopy for the first time, wizard installation is highly recommended.
-When upgrading, it is usually much simpler to perform a silent install as described in Section 1.4, "Silent Installation".
+When upgrading, if the target application directories have not changed, it is usually much simpler to perform a silent install as described in Section 1.4, "Silent Installation".